 Milken was eventually indicted on 98 counts of racketeering and fraud with accusations of insider trading, securities fraud, and stock manipulation after being implicated by another defendant in a securities investigation.
 After a plea bargain, he was fined and jailed, but he is now free.

-RICO, also called the Organized Crime Act of 1970, was passed to try to eliminate organized crime.
-RICO rectified a problem that prosecutors had when trying to charge crime bosses.
-They could charge the person in the racket who committed the crime, but they couldn’t charge the crime boss since he did not actually commit the crime.
-After RICO, the crime bosses could be charged and tried for the crime.
-Because of RICO, the sources of revenue could be exposed and both criminal and civil penalties imposed.
+The Racketeer Influenced and Corrupt Organizations (RICO) Act—also called the Organized Crime Act of 1970—was passed to try to eliminate organized crime.
+This federal law helped law enforcement correct a problem that prosecutors had when trying to charge crime bosses.
+They could charge the person in the racket who committed the crime, but they couldn’t charge the crime boss since they did not actually commit the crime.

 The RICO law was originally intended to take down Mafia crime bosses.

 As the years have passed since its enactment, prosecutors have found other uses for it.
-Now, there are criminal gangs and drug smugglers and RICO laws can be used in their prosecution just like they were used in the prosecution of Mafioso dons.
+There are criminal gangs and drug smugglers, and RICO laws can be used in their prosecution just like they were used in the prosecution of crime bosses.

 Financial Implications of Racketeering

 Racketeering has a high cost to society.
-The last available statistics are from 2009.
-All forms of organized crime together generated 1.5% of the global gross domestic product or about $870 billion.
-That is about 7% of the world’s export of products.
+In 2009, the United Nations Office on Drugs and Crime estimated that all forms of organized crime together generate 1.5% of the global gross domestic product or about $870 billion each year.
+That is about 7% of the world’s export of merchandise.